-The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide benefits to stakeholders, returns to owners and to maintain an optimal capital structure.
-In order to do this, the Group considers the amount of debt and assets held and their liquidity.
+The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide benefits to stakeholders, returns to shareholders and to maintain an optimal capital structure.
+In order to do this, the Group will consider the amount of debt and assets held and their liquidity.

-When monitoring capital risk, the Group considers its interest cover measures and its gearing and the ratio of net debt to RCV.
+When monitoring capital risk, the Group considers its gearing and the ratio of net debt to regulatory capital value (RCV).